 Dramatherapists work in a variety of settings.
 It can be applied as a one to one therapy or as group therapy.

 Play is an important aspect of Dramatherapy with children.
 It is the child's natural medium of self-expression and Dramatherapy provides a safe space for the child to 'play out' his or her feelings and difficulties.

-Dramatherapy can meet a range of needs such a: children who are withdrawn, anxious or isolated; children with learning disabilities; children who have become antisocial or disruptive; children who have suffered a loss or bereavement; children with difficult family circumstances; children with a sensory or physical disability.
+Dramatherapy can meet a range of needs such a: children/young people: who are withdrawn, anxious or isolated; with learning disabilities; who have become antisocial or disruptive; who have suffered a loss or bereavement; with difficult family circumstances; with a sensory or physical disability.

-Through creative interventions a child can find a way to express what they need and find the strength to cope and change.
+Through creative interventions the client can find a way to express what they need and find the strength to cope and change.

 Some of the methods used in Dramatherapy with children are:

 Projective play ( objects and small toys are used to play out feelings)

 Theraplay® is a child and family therapy for building and enhancing attachment, self-esteem, trust in others and joyful engagement.